-At present, US fans pay a little as $9.99 per month to watch the likes of Canelo Alvarez, Gennadiy Golovkin and British star Anthony Joshua.
+US fans pay as little as $9.99 per month to watch the likes of Canelo Alvarez, Gennadiy Golovkin, and British star Anthony Joshua.

-Frank Warren ended up join forces with BoxNation and then BT Sport, whilst Ricky Hatton and Kellie Maloney never really found a home after that.
+Frank Warren joined forces with BoxNation and then BT Sport, while Ricky Hatton and Kellie Maloney never found a home after that.

-Therefore, should DAZN give Hearn an ultimatum, it’s highly likely that Joshua will have to be to confined to DAZN, at least until subscriptions are high enough in the UK.
+Therefore, should DAZN give Hearn an ultimatum, Joshua will likely have to be confined to DAZN until subscriptions are high enough in the UK.

 There’s no reason why both DAZN and Sky can’t work together in the future, but in all probability, AJ and the London-based streaming service may remain merged – as in the US.